 Track cycling uses bicycles with a fixed wheel, single gear and no brakes.
 Changes in speed are dictated by the pedalling speed (or cadence) of the cyclist.
 Track surfaces are either wood or concrete and they can be indoor or outdoor.

-Track pursuits also require good bike handling skills to allow the riders to sit on the wheel of their team mates in order to benefit from the draft effect.
-Bunch sprints can also occur in track racing and without brakes the bikes are handled by speed of pedalling.
+Track pursuits also require good bike handling skills to allow the riders to sit on the wheel of their teammates in order to benefit from the draft effect.
+Bunch sprints can also occur in track racing and without brakes, the bikes are handled by the speed of pedalling.
 The Madison, where one rider throws their partner into the race involves the ability to handle one's own bike single handed at speed whilst the other hand catches the partner and propels them into the race.
 Timing, confidence, core strength and balance are crucial for an effective pass.

 In time trialling bike handling skills are involved in changes in road surface such as potholes and grates, and in cornering, particularly at roundabouts as time trials are frequently on out and back routes with a 180 degree turn at the roundabout at the far end.
 Traffic is sometimes to be contended with although as time trials tend to be early in the morning or on quieter roads this is not always a big issue